Paul Rabil: Philanthropic work

 Rabil started the Paul Rabil Foundation in 2011 with his brother, Mike, his mother, Jean Anne, and his father, Allan.
 The foundation was created by Rabil with the purpose of aiding children with learning disabilities, as Paul suffered from Attention deficit hyperactivity disorder (ADHD) and auditory processing disorder as a child.
 The Paul Rabil Foundation creates various sports and academic programs to aid children with learning differences to overcome their difficulties inside the classroom.
 On the academic front, the foundation has contributed scholarships to students with learning differences since 2011.
 The foundation also focuses on aiding learning through sports and activities.
 The Paul Rabil Foundation has donated equipment to local public schools, as well as forming lacrosse programs at different schools in New York, Washington, DC, Maryland, Virginia, and Massachusetts.

 Working alongside the PLL's mission to continue to grow the game of lacrosse, Rabil noticed that many neighborhood and public parks typically include basketball courts, baseball fields, and soccer goals.
 In order to grow the game of lacrosse, Rabil wants to donate goals to different parks in all 50 states, every year.
 In doing this, Rabil is attempting to mitigate the barriers of entry to play the game of lacrosse and increase overall access to the game.

 Filmography

 In 2022 Rabil and his brother Mike Rabil, starred in Fate of a Sport, a Disney ESPN Film documentary, directed by Michael Doneger, and produced by Matt Tolmach and Michael Doneger.

 Books

 Rabil is the author of the 2024 book The Way of the Champion: Pain, Persistence, and the Path Forward, a guide to embodying a champion's mindset in sports, business and relationships.

 Personal life

 Rabil was previously married to former lacrosse player, Kelly Berger, from 2014 to 2017.
 Since 2022, he has been in a relationship with British actress Vanessa Kirby.

 Statistics

 Rabil previously held the record for the world's fastest lacrosse shot at 111 mph.
 This was later broken by Zak Dorn at a competition in 2014.

 Awards

-Rabik was inducted into the 2025 Pro Lacrosse Hall of Fame class.
+Rabil was inducted into the 2025 Pro Lacrosse Hall of Fame class.
 He was also inducted into the USA Lacrosse Hall of Fame in January 2025.